mmknisali/i-use-arch-btw-snake-game/README.md

 ## Credits

-Based on bf16 by p2r3, which is also GPL-3.0 licensed.
+Based on bf16 by p2r3